-RESOLVED, that the shareholders hereby approve, on a non-binding advisory basis, the compensation paid to the Company's named executive officers, as disclosed in the Company's Proxy Statement for the 2023 Annual General Meeting, pursuant to the compensation disclosure rules of the SEC, including the Executive Compensation section, the compensation tables and the narrative discussions that accompany the compensation tables.
+RESOLVED, that the shareholders hereby approve, on a non-binding advisory basis, the compensation paid to the Company's named executive officers, as disclosed in the Company's Proxy Statement for the 2024 Annual General Meeting, pursuant to the compensation disclosure rules of the SEC, including the Executive Compensation section, the compensation tables and the narrative discussions that accompany the compensation tables.

 The approval of this advisory non-binding proposal requires the affirmative vote of more than 50% of the holders of the shares entitled to vote and who are present or represented by proxy at the Meeting.
-Abstentions and broker non-votes, if any, will have no effect on this proposal.
+Abstentions and broker non-votes, if any, are not counted in the calculation of votes for or against this proposal.